 What is Cure the Streets?

 Cure the Streets is a pilot public safety program launched by OAG aimed at reducing gun violence.
 It operates in discrete high violence neighborhoods using a data-driven, public-health approach to gun violence by treating it as a disease that can be interrupted, treated, and stopped from spreading.
 Read more about the program and get context for this data, here.
-There is not yet data for the four new sites.

 The goal of Cure the Streets is to reduce the frequency of shootings and gun homicides within the target areas.
 We track gun-related violent incidents in the target areas year over year and as compared to gun violence rates in the District overall.
 We also track data associated with the activities of the program.

 We also measure community perceptions of violence in the target areas to determine whether the program influences how residents feel about the level of violence in their neighborhoods.
-In the fall of 2019, we contracted to conduct a community survey in the target areas, which will serve as a baseline of community perceptions of violence in the neighborhood.
+In the fall of 2019, we contracted to conduct a community survey in the target areas, which served as a baseline of community perceptions of violence in the neighborhood.
 We had delayed conducting it during the pandemic, but are now in the process of conducting an in-person follow-up survey.